mzi77/check_force10.pl/README.md

  -cc INT
    CPU load critical treshold.
-This  Plugin checks the hardware of DELL Networking FTOS 9.10 and later switches (fans, temp-sensor, power supply,cpu and memory), and probably more models! (not tested)
+This  Plugin checks the hardware of DELL Networking FTOS 9.10 and later switches (fans, temp-sensor, power supply,cpu and memory)

+Tested on FTOS 9.10(0.1P3) on S4048 and S4810

+This plugin works only for standalone switches, it won't work for stacks.

 ```